 - Keep outside noise to a minimum i.e. television turned off or volume low

 - Smoking, consumption of alcohol or use of illegal substances isprohibited during training (we reserve the right to refuse service if you breach these conditions).

 - NO hot beverages are permitted during training

 In Case Of Incidents

-Please advise your instructor IMMEDIATELY if you or someone else is sick or injured.
-All instructors carry mobile telephones and will organise medical assistance if required.
+Please advise us IMMEDIATELY if you or someone else is sick or injured.
+All trainers carry mobile telephones and will organize medical assistance if required.
 We have a first aid kit on hand for minor injuries.